Microsoft Windows 8 – Configuring: System Management and Recovery

 This course applies to objectives of the 70-687: Configuring Windows 8 exam of the MCSA: Windows 8 designation.

-Remote Management Tools
+Management and Recovery Tools